Signs Your Child May Have an Eating Disorder: A Guide for Westchester Parents

 Trust Your Gut (Even If You’re Not Sure)

-One of the most important indicators isn’t a specific behavior, it’s your intuition.
+One of the most important indicators isn't a specific behavior — it's your intuition.

 Many parents describe having a sense that something isn't quite right, even if they can't fully explain it.
 It's common to second-guess that feeling or wonder if it's "serious enough" to act on.